 At this stage, you need to follow the manufacturer’s instructions for proper setting on the appropriate speed to use.

-With the presence of this KitchenAid around, you can turn the mixer on and adjust to the speed of four and immediately press your meat to the hopper using your food pusher.
+With the presence of this KitchenAid around, you can turn the mixer on and adjust it to the speed of four and immediately press your meat to the hopper using your food pusher.

-Likewise, you can as well mix into it with onions, herbs, raw garlic, or any other ingredients.
+Likewise, you can as well mix it with onions, herbs, raw garlic, or any other ingredients.
 However, it would be best if you did not dare to add any salt at this stage.